camunda/camunda-docs-static/get-started/content/bpmn20/project-setup.md

     name: "Project Setup"
     parent: "get-started-pa"
     identifier: "get-started-pa-setup"
-    pre: "Setup an Apache Maven-based process application inside eclipse and deploy it."
+    pre: "Setup an Apache Maven-based process application inside Eclipse and deploy it."

 ---

-Now you are ready to set up your first process application project in eclipse.
+Now you are ready to set up your first process application project in Eclipse.

 # Create a new Maven Project in Eclipse

-In eclipse, go to `File / New / Other ...`.
+In Eclipse, go to `File / New / Other ...`.
 This opens the *New Project Wizard*.
 In the *New Project Wizard* select `Maven / Maven Project`.
 Click Next.

 {{< img src="../img/eclipse-new-project.png" >}}